wbolster/plyvel/doc/api.rst

       Close the database.

       This closes the database and releases associated resources such as open file pointers and caches.

-Any further operations on the closed database will raise a :py:exc:`RuntimeError`.
+      Any further operations on the closed database will raise :py:exc:`RuntimeError`.

       .. warning::